freon4dsl/freon-ide/README.md

 # Freon IDE Integration

+## How to use this repo

+run `npm install`

+### Npm Scripts

+**update-version** This script increases the version of the generated VS Code extension.
+This is used to ensure that at each build there is a new extension with a higher version number so we can install a new version in VSCode.

+**langium:generate** Generated all Langium artefacts.

+**install-test-data** Makes a copy of test data into this project.
+The data sources are git repos, described in `test/test-languages.json`.
+Currently it copies all samples and test languages from the main Freon repository.

+**test** runs all tests, which means all installed test languages will be parsed.
+When output contains parser errors, there is something to fix.
+Note that this does not test whether code completion, syntax coloring etc is ok.

 **May 13, 2025: Released 0.0.4**

 For developing Freon using the Freon specification languages, you can use the ingrated IDE